Tabard IT can help when it comes to computer maintenance support.

 General System Restore

-Most machines should have system restore functionality already as a default, however, most don’t.
+Most machines should have system restore for the operating system already as a default, however, most don’t.
 Those that have a key built in by default have been listed below by manufacturer.

 Acer – Alt + F10